 I’ll give Obama credit.
-It took him less than a day to issue a statement on his association with Donnie McClurkin.
+It took him less than a day to issue a statement

 In a statement, Obama said he believes gays and lesbians are “our brothers and sisters” and should be afforded the same respect, dignity and rights granted all other citizens.